 - 2 lbs potatoes, cut into a ½" dice

 - 2 c cheddar, shredded

 - 5 slices crumbled bacon

-- Bake for 40 – 45 minutes or until the potatoes are cooked through and soft.
+- Cover with foil and bake for 60 minutes or until the potatoes are cooked through and soft.

-- In the last 5 minutes of baking, sprinkle the remaining bacon and cheddar over the top and bake until the cheese is melted.
+- Remove the foil and sprinkle the remaining bacon and cheddar over the top and bake for another 10 minutes or until the cheese is melted.

 This recipe is fantastic served with a little sour cream and chives sprinkled over top.

 The potatoes should be cut no larger than ½" big so they can be cooked in time.

 If you want to double the recipe, add another 15 minutes to the cooking time to accommodate the potatoes.
 It's always a good idea to check the doneness with a fork to be sure they're cooked through.

 Nutrition Information:Yield: 6 Serving Size: 1 cup